-FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.
+FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.Take Action Now!

 The Genetic Information Nondiscrimination Act (GINA) prohibits health insurance companies and employers from using a family history of disease or genetic test results to discriminate against people.
-Rules issued by the U.S. Equal Employment Opportunity Commission (EEOC) in May 2016 weaken protections against invasion of medical privacy and significantly weaken workplace and health insurance discrimination safeguards afforded by the Genetic Information Nondiscrimination Act (GINA) and Americans with Disabilities Act (ADA).
+Rules issued by the U.S. Equal Employment Opportunity Commission (EEOC) in May 2016 weaken protections against invasion of medical privacy and erode workplace and health insurance discrimination safeguards afforded by the Genetic Information Nondiscrimination Act (GINA) and Americans with Disabilities Act (ADA).

 The EEOC proposed these changes in 2015 in an effort to better align ADA and GINA with the wellness components of the Patient Protection and Affordable Care Act (PPACA).
 A large coalition of groups--including FORCE, AARP, The Leadership Conference on Civil and Human Rights, National Disability Rights Network, American Society of Human Genetics, National Women's Law Center and numerous others--fought the changes which permit financial penalties for nonparticipation in employer-based wellness programs.
-Unfortunately, the new rules were finalized and apply to future employer-sponsored wellness programs beginning on or after January 1, 2017.
+Unfortunately, the new rules were finalized and apply to employer-sponsored wellness programs beginning on or after January 1, 2017.